 In decades directly after the Yugoslav Wars, the monument complex went through a period where it fell into considerable disrepair and neglect.
 After the 1990s and the fall of Yugoslavia, no mass celebrations occurred again at the site until 1998... and they have only truly grown in any measurable popularity again from 2004 onward (yet only modestly).
 In recent years there have been government and private efforts to restore and preserve the complex.
 In 2011, the museum and its frescoes were partially restored and rehabilitated with UNESCO funds, while the landscaping and overgrown vegetation around the fractal-wall have been cut back and reclaimed.
 However, much more work is needed for a complete a full restoration of this complex and its frescoes.
 Since 2014, a large annual summer rock music festival series called OK Fest has been held around the spomenik complex during June and July (Photo 5).
 Then, in late 2017, efforts have begun by the caretakers of the monument to begin a process of cleaning years of staining and discoloration inflicted upon the monument due to lack of cleaning and maintenance.
 Cleaning was completed in 2018.
 Meanwhile, in February of 2018, a massive landslide destroyed part of the hillside the monument resides on.
 The damage inflicted to the site by the landslide was repaired by the end of that year.

-Photo 6: The Ninth Fort monument at Kaunas, Lith.
+Photo 6c: A view of the Ninth Fort monument at Kaunas, Lithuania. [source]

 Plaques, Engravings and Graffiti: